rajatshet5/bedonor.org-Clone/README.md

 # bedonor.org-Clone
 ## Clone of BeDonor

-First React app.
-Built in 5 days.
 This is a clone of bedonor.org, which is a crowdfunding platform where users can raise funds for a social cause or a medical emergency.
 This has been implemented using ReactJS.
+My first React app.
+Built in 5 days.

 ## Demo
 https://bedonor.vercel.app/